JDM95aus/OpenSource-TerraCore/investor.md

 Your investment buys the defensible, proprietary lock-in over a free technology destined for ubiquitous global adoption.

+asking for a $20M investment for a 10% stake - full valuation given on request

 ## 👤 About the Founder
 **Joshua Dakin-Mandryk** - Independent developer with proven ability to:
 - Architect complex technical systems